Katakrima

 unclean feet.

-Doubt none they belong here;
+Doubt not they belong here;

 belong to these loams.

-Man is the only creature heavy enough
+Man is the only creature heavy

-to claim the dirt he stands upon.
+enough to claim the dirt he stands upon.

 Yet, he does not love his own vessel.